Eliasz Klimowicz: Early life

 Klimowicz did not attend any school and was illiterate.
 After serving in the military, in early 1890s he married a woman named Jewdokija, with whom he had a son, Włodzimierz (died in 1900 at the age of seven), and a daughter, Wiera.
 Jewdokija died on 14 March 1901, at the age of 34.
 Two months later, on 21 May 1901, Klimowicz married Zofia Prokopczyk from Leszczany.
 It is not known which woman was the mother of his second son, Wincenty.

 Klimowicz worked on a farm that he inherited from his father.
 He lived in a khutor (a hamlet), about 1 km away from Stara Grzybowszczyzna.
 He started "experiencing visions" after he received a copy of the Black Madonna of Częstochowa.
-In search for an explanation of a "mysterious dream" that he experienced at the start of the 20th century, he traveled to Kronstadt to seek Father John's counseling.
-In the dream, an old man allegedly told him to "start building a church right here".
-John claimed that the dream was a message from God, who wanted Klimowicz to build a church in his village.
-In order to help him collect money to build the temple, John wrote a testimonial, in which he certified Klimowicz's conversation with God as a fact.
+In a "mysterious dream" that he experienced at the start of the 20th century an old man allegedly told Klimowicz to "start building a church right here".
+In search for an explanation of the dream in 1906 he traveled to Kronstadt to seek Father John's counseling.
+John told Klimowicz that the dream was a message from God, who wanted him to build a church in his village.
+To help him raise funds for the temple, Father John wrote a testimonial certifying Klimowicz's conversation with God as a fact.
+Klimowicz also received a document which authorized fundraising for the construction of the church across the Russian Empire.

 Funding a church

 Klimowicz received five thousand rubles after his older brother was killed in Grodno.
 He also sold most of the land that he inherited from his father.
-After two years of fund-raising, he started building the church in Stara Grzybowszczyzna in 1904.
-The building was unfinished due to the start of the First World War.
+After two years of fundraising, he started building the church in Stara Grzybowszczyzna in 1904.
+In 1906, around the same time as Klimowicz's pilgrimage to John of Kronstad, a local bandit named "Półtorak", who had terrorised the villages of Grzybowszczyzna was killed during an attempted robbery.
+The local population connected this sudden relief with Klimowicz's pilgrimage and declared it miracle.

+Klimowicz returned from his travels with a significant amount of money and continued construction of the church.
+The source of the money was unknown, but many locals believed it came from Father John.
+Klimowicz also continued to fundraise.
+The building however was unfinished due to the start of the First World War.
 Klimowicz took part in the Bieżeństwo, a mass evacuation of the Orthodox population into the depths of Russia in 1915.
-As a witness of the Russian Revolution and various tragedies, including cases of cannibalism and mass murder, Klimowicz started to believe that "the end of the world" is coming.
+Instead of Tsarist Russia he admired from his travels he witness the ongoing Russian Revolution and various tragedies, including cases of cannibalism and mass murder.
+Klimowicz started to believe that "the end of the world" is coming.